Advice for interviews

 Find out about background preconditions – what sort of interview will you be giving, and how will it be presented?
 A news item requires short and pithy answers, while in a longer report you may have better opportunities to give more detailed answers and give deeper insights.
 It’s a good idea to ask the journalist who else will be contributing to the report.

-Keep to a reasonable time schedule – don’t let the interview drag on too long!
-It is difficult to retain concentration for more than 15-20 minutes.
-Inform the journalist how long you have assigned to the interview, and this will make it easier for you both.
+Keep to a reasonable time schedule – don’t let the interview drag on too long.
+It is difficult to retain concentration for more than 15–20 minutes.
+Inform the journalist how much time you have assigned to the interview, it will make it easier for you both.

 Request an opportunity to read the text before it is published – this will give you the chance to check that the journalist has understood you correctly.
 Correct any factual errors, but remember that it is the journalist who decides on an angle, and which parts of your answers are to be included in the article or report.